Listen to the Podcast

 Typically, you have the right amount of volume.
 Initially, right so this is high or strong volume, whether you're moving in an upward or downward.
 You have a reasonably strong volume because that's what creates kind of the move.

 Eventually, that volume slowly starts to decline here in this cup and handle area.
-But, as you start moving in the next direction, sometimes you'll see a little bit of increase in volume picking up because you're just going to start to move to that next breakout point.
+But, as you start moving in the next direction, sometimes you'll see a little bit of increase in volume picking up because you're just going to begin to move to that next breakout point.
 When you look at this pullback of that handle, you'll see probably light or weak volume as well.
 And then again, as you move into higher prices and breakout, you'll probably see some more strong volume.

 Sometimes, that strong volume can be more accelerated and just slowly gets there.
 Other times, it can just pick up very quickly because you're breaking above this resistance level.